birkenbube/SOPR_WS24_25-Raytracers/.github/pull_request_template.md

 ## 🧪 How Has This Been Tested?

-Please describe the tests that you ran to verfiy your changes.
+Please describe the tests that you ran to verify your changes.

 ## ✅ Checklist